 As a registered charity we are regulated by the Charity Commission for England and Wales.
 You can find out a lot more about the Charity Commission and the rules we have to follow on the gov.uk website.

 Friends of Goit Stock Wood has no paid staff.
 All our trustees are volunteers and we have more volunteers that help us with other activities such as fundraising.
 We have kept our administration costs to the bare minimum because we want as much money as possible to go into the wood (our trustees have funded a lot of our administration expenses out of their own pockets!).
-We have never used any paid fundraisers.
+We don't use paid fundraisers.

 Our charity's purposes (objects) are to support the conservation and protection of Goit Stock Wood and to educate the public about the conservation of Goit Stock Wood.
 We can do this even if we don't own the wood, so if we can't buy the wood we would try to work with whoever does own the wood to help maintain the wood and ensure it is open for the public to enjoy.